powsybl/powsybl.github.io/pages/documentation/simulation/metrix/mapping.md

 }
 ```

-Mapping on the load of a whole region (with custom iidm properties `region`):
+Mapping on the load of a whole region (with custom IIDM properties `region`):
 ```groovy
 mapToLoads {
     timeSeriesName '15_fr_LOAD'